Want to get involved with service at Warner Pacific?

 I am looking for a place to fulfill my service-hours for a course Service-Learning requirement.

 • Read your course syllabus.
 There may be a list of service-options for you to choose from.

 • If your service-group is looking for a site placement check the Civic Engagement Calendar, or stop by the Office for Service Learning & Civic Engagement (Smith 216) to browse though up-coming service events and a list of community partners.

-• Join a Service-Initiative from the Service-Leadership listing below.
+• Join a Service-Initiative from the list below.

 I need to fulfill my Faith & Service Commitments.

 • There are on-going service projects that your fellow students organize and lead throughout the school year.

 • Pay attention to the Service-Opportunities emails and postings outside the Office for Service Learning and Civic Engagement.

 • Find a Service-Initiative that inspires you to learn and take action.

 I want be a committed volunteer at one agency/organization that matches my interests.